Permission marketing

-Permission marketing is a type of advertising in which the people who are supposed to see the ads can choose whether or not to get them.
-This marketing type is becoming quite popular in digital marketing these days.
-Seth Godin first introduced the concept of permission marketing in his book “Permission Marketing: Turning Strangers Into Friends, And Friends Into Customers.”
+Permission marketing is a type of advertising in which the target audience can choose whether or not to receive the adverts.
+This marketing type is becoming increasingly popular in digital marketing.
+Seth Godin first introduced the concept in his book "Permission Marketing: Turning Strangers Into Friends, And Friends Into Customers."

 History

 Traditional marketing methods often involve interruption – whether a television advertisement that cuts into a TV show or an internet pop-up that interferes with a website.
-According to Godin, such methods (often referred to as “interruption marketing”) have become less effective in the modern world, where consumers are overloaded with information.
+According to Godin, such methods (often referred to as "interruption marketing") have become less effective in the modern world, where consumers are overloaded with information.

-Interruption marketing is essentially a competition to win people’s attention.
-In today’s world of mass-marketing, people are overloaded with advertisements that compete for their limited time and attention span.
+Interruption marketing is essentially a competition to win people's attention.
+In today's world of mass-marketing, people are overloaded with advertisements that compete for their limited time and attention span.
 Yankelovich, Inc claims the average consumer comes into contact with 1 million advertisements per year – or nearly 3000 per day.
-When there is an overflow of interruptions, people’s inevitable response is to disregard them, tune them out, and refuse to respond to them.
+When there is an overflow of interruptions, people's inevitable response is to disregard them, tune them out, and refuse to respond to them.
 Such traditional marketing methods are more difficult and costly to attain the same outcome.

-In 1999, Godin observed that successful campaigns were the ones that sought the customer’s consent.
+In 1999, Godin observed that successful campaigns were the ones that sought the customer's consent.
 From such observations, Godin believed that marketing strategies should be based on the following elements: